-4. The following hospitals in New South Wales are at present approved hospitals for the purposes of section 95 of the by-laws and of these regulations, but the Faculty may, by special resolution, recognize other hospitals in particular cases:

-(i) For Obstetrics, Gynaecology and Infant Welfare: The King George V Memorial Hospital for Mothers and Babies; The Royal Hospital for Women, Paddington; The Women's Hospital, Crown Street; The Royal North Shore Hospital.

-(ii) For Gynaecology only: St. Vincent's Hospital; Sydney Hospital; The Royal Newcastle Hospital.

-(iii) For Obstetrics only: The St. George Hospital; The Balmain and District Hospital.
+- 4. The following hospitals in New South Wales are at present approved hospitals for the purposes of Section 95 of the By-laws and of these Resolutions, but the Faculty may, by special resolution, recognize other hospitals in particular cases: - (i) For Obstetrics, Gynaecology and Infant Welfare: King George V Memorial Hospital; Royal Hospital for Women; Women's Hospital, Crown Street; Royal North Shore Hospital. - (ii) For Gynaecology only: St. Vincent's Hospital; Sydney Hospital; Royal Newcastle Hospital. - (iii) For Obstetrics only: St. George Hospital; Balmain and District Hospital.